jadecobra/python_tdd_exercises/source/how_to/calculator.rst

   - the loop tells python to assign a new random variable to ``self.y`` as long as the current value of ``self.y`` is equal to ``0``
   - the loop stops when ``self.y`` is not equal to ``0``

-* I remove ``test_division`` from the TODO list since all the tests pass
+* I can now remove the TODO list since all the tests pass

 ----

 CONGRATULATIONS!
 You made it through writing a program that can perform the 4 basic arithmetic operations of addition, subtraction, division and multiplication using Test Driven Development.

-I also encountered the following exceptions
+You also encountered the following exceptions

 * :doc:`/exceptions/AssertionError`
 * :doc:`/exceptions/AttributeError`